 - Constantly under the influence of drugs

-Sometimes, people may try hiding their drug abuse from others.
+Sometimes, people may try hiding their substance abuse from others.
 Understanding why is the first step to helping them.
 Calling a problem what it is can be a scary thing, especially with something as potentially vulnerable as drug dependency.
-It’s no secret that many people, whether addicted or perfectly healthy, care a great deal what others think about them.
+It’s no secret that many people, whether addicted or perfectly healthy, care a great deal about what others think about them.
 This is why it is important to first understand and gain trust.

 Why Am I Addicted?
+An Imbalance of the Mind, Body, and Spirit

 Some other, more complicated factors include the following: